soundpress/RulesOfNYC/docs/c03/index.rst

       (v) When retail food stores are subject to a common ownership, as in a chain, or though not commonly owned, participate in an advertising program under some common name covering more than one store, if one or more stores in the group is not utilizing Multiple Pricing, each store not using Multiple Pricing shall be specifically identified.
 Such statements as "... not available in certain stores" will not be permissible.

       (vi) If merchandise is available at a price lower than the advertised price, it shall be sold at the price shown on the item of merchandise.
-Having merchandise available for sale at a price lower than the sale price is a violation of § 5-115(b)(4)(ii) hereof and selling such merchandise at such lower price shall not cure any such violation.
+Having merchandise available for sale at a price lower than the sale price is a violation of 6 RCNY § 5-115(b)(4)(ii) hereof and selling such merchandise at such lower price shall not cure any such violation.

 (c) Unit pricing.
 In stores subject to the requirement of the Truth-In-Pricing Law, unit pricing stickers will be prepared which indicate in all instances either

    (1) unit pricing data at each price at which an item is being sold, or

    (2) unit pricing information at the highest price that an item of merchandise is being sold and some method of clearly identifying at each place, where any merchandise is being sold at multiple prices that some of the same merchandise is available at a lower price.
-That method of disclosure shall be set out and explained in the signs referred to in § 5-115(b)(2).
+That method of disclosure shall be set out and explained in the signs referred to in 6 RCNY § 5-115(b)(2).

 (d) Notification of the department.
 Any retail food store intending to use Multiple Pricing shall advise the Department in writing sent certified mail addressed to the Commissioner at 42 Broadway, New York, N.Y.
 10004.
 Such notice shall be mailed at least one (1) business day prior to initiating such program.
 Such notice shall be accompanied by copies of all instructions given to store employees concerning procedures which affect Multiple Pricing together with copies of any and all advertising materials discussing Multiple Pricing to be used by any retail food store or group of retail food stores.
 Retail food stores shall have the duty to notify the Commissioner when they intend to use any instructions or advertising materials not previously submitted to the Department.
 Notification of the Department pursuant to this paragraph shall not imply review of, or consent to the use of, such material by the Department.
 Any retail food store intending to terminate Multiple Pricing shall advise the Department in writing sent certified mail addressed to the Commissioner at 42 Broadway, New York, N.Y.
 10004.
 Such notice shall be mailed at least two (2) weeks prior to terminating such program.